Loyola High School (Los Angeles): Service

-Overall, each Loyola student completes a minimum of 150 hours of direct service by graduation with many of them matriculating with between 250 – 300 hours.
+Overall, each Loyola student completes a minimum of 150 hours of direct service by graduation, with many of them matriculating with between 250 – 300 hours.
 Non-credit service activities include the annual Community Service Fair conducted each September, the Community Service Leadership Team, the annual AIDS Walk Los Angeles, the Peace and Justice Coalition, the annual School of the America's Watch and Ignatian Teach-In conducted just before Thanksgiving, Catholic Lobby Day in Sacramento, California, an annual social justice speakers series, and ongoing collection of food, clothing, books, and toys for distribution to the needy served by some of the school's 1,000 placement partners.
-Service and justice are two significant factors considered in making the most of the "Big Seven" awards for graduating seniors each June.
+Service and justice are two significant factors in making the most of the "Big Seven" awards for graduating seniors each June.
 Outstanding service leadership is recognized at the annual student awards ceremony and the Annual Community Service Awards Banquet held each May.

 Loyola is an active member of the Ignatian Solidarity Network (ISN), an association of 70 US Jesuit high schools, colleges, and universities engaged in social advocacy and justice education for students and adults.
 National and regional topical workshops included Loyola's hosting 500 students and adults from the US and Mexico for the 2008 ISN conference on comprehensive immigration reform.
-In years past, Loyola delegations have participated in national conferences on racism and poverty in New Orleans (2007) and comprehensive immigration advocacy in Washington, DC (2009).
+In recent years, Loyola delegations have participated in national conferences on racism and poverty in New Orleans (2007) and comprehensive immigration advocacy in Washington, DC (2009).
 The 2010 ISN program occurred in Washington, DC, and focused on immigration, the environment, health care, and education.

-Loyola parent, alumni, faculty, and staff involvement in various service projects with students is a distinguishing characteristic of the Loyola program.
-Parents and alumni are heavily involved in staffing the Saturday tutoring programs for 8th graders and 7th graders each Fall and Spring.
-In December 2008 and again in October 2009, the whole Loyola faculty, staff, and administration spent the better part of a retreat day serving in the same agencies and schools as their students.
+Loyola's parents, alums, faculty, and staff involvement in various service projects with students is a distinguishing characteristic of the Loyola program.
+Parents and alums are heavily involved in staffing the Saturday tutoring programs for 8th graders and 7th graders each Fall and Spring.
+In December 2008 and again in October 2009, the Loyola faculty, staff, and administration spent the better part of a retreat day serving in the same agencies and schools as their students.

-Loyola's service program has received numerous awards from the City of Los Angeles, the County of Los Angeles, the Catholic Archdiocese of Los Angeles, the California State Senate, and a number of various agency and civic groups for the million plus hours of student service contributed to the children, men, and women of Los Angeles.
+Loyola's service program has received numerous awards from the City of Los Angeles, the County of Los Angeles, the Catholic Archdiocese of Los Angeles, the California State Senate, and several various agency and civic groups for the million-plus hours of student service contributed to the children, men, and women of Los Angeles.

 Athletics

-Loyola High School has a strong history of athletics success, including national championships in football and volleyball.
-Loyola has won at least one California Interscholastic Federation (CIF) title for ten years running, and won their tenth CIF Commissioner's Cup in 2022.
+Loyola High School has a strong history of athletic success, including national championships in football and volleyball.
+Loyola has won at least one California Interscholastic Federation (CIF) title for ten years running and won their tenth CIF Commissioner's Cup in 2022.
 In the 2002-2003 academic year, Loyola set the California state record for most section championships (5) won in a single school year: cross-country, basketball, volleyball, track, and golf.
 The Cubs matched their still-standing state record in the 2015-2016 school year, winning section titles in golf, lacrosse, swimming, volleyball, and soccer.